-In accordance with Topic 958, Not-for-Profit Entities (Topic 958), the Organization must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
+In accordance with Not-for-Profit Entities (Topic 958), the Organization must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
 A contribution is considered to be a conditional contribution if an agreement includes a barrier that must be overcome and either a right of return of the assets or a right of release of a promise to transfer assets exists.
 Indicators of a barrier include a measurable performance-related barrier or another measurable barrier, a stipulation that limits discretion by the recipient on the conduct of an activity, and stipulations that are related to the purpose of the agreement.
 Topic 958 prescribes that the Organization should not consider probability of compliance with the barrier when determining if such awards are conditional and should be reported as conditional grant advance liabilities until such conditions are met.

 Revenue from grants and contributions without restrictions is recorded as without donor restrictions revenue and net assets when unconditionally pledged or received.
-Fundraising and special events revenue are recognized as revenue when unconditionally pledged or received.
+Fundraising and special events revenue represent contributions raised for the general support of the Organization and are not tied to nor conditional upon the special events taking place.
 Revenue from restricted grants is recorded as with donor restrictions revenue and net assets when unconditionally pledged or received.
 Transfers are made to without donor restrictions revenue and net assets as costs are incurred or time restrictions or program restrictions have lapsed.

 The Organization is and may be named beneficiary of trusts and wills.
 The amounts to be received, if any, cannot be determined and are therefore not reflected in the accompanying consolidated financial statements until received.
-During 2023 and 2022, the Organization received bequests totaling \$575,529 and \$1,096,032, respectively, which are shown as bequests in the accompanying consolidated statements of activities and changes in net assets.
+During 2024 and 2023, the Organization received bequests totaling \$609,592 and \$575,529, respectively, which are shown as bequests in the accompanying consolidated statements of activities and changes in net assets.